RECAP: Transparent Inference-Time Emotion Alignment for Medical Dialogue Systems: Results

-Table~\ref{tab:hb-combined} presents results on the HealthBench dataset, which evaluates medical communication across multiple dimensions. \method{} demonstrates substantial improvements in overall quality at every scale: 8\% for Llama-3.1-8B, 11\% for OSS-20B, and 18\% for OSS-120B, indicating that emotional alignment enhances medical communication quality regardless of base model capability.

-The most pronounced improvements occur in Completeness (23\% for OSS-20B) and Communication Quality (27\% for OSS-20B), suggesting that emotional reasoning helps models provide more comprehensive responses that address both medical and emotional aspects of patient concerns.
-These gains reflect \method{}'s ability to generate responses that are not just factually complete but also appropriately toned and empathetically framed.
+Table~\ref{tab:hb-combined} presents HealthBench overall scores (per-dimension breakdown in Table~\ref{tab:hb-full}, Appendix). \method{} improves overall quality at every scale, with gains of 8\% for Llama-3.1-8B, 11\% for OSS-20B, and 18\% for OSS-120B.
+The largest gains occur in Completeness (23\% for OSS-20B) and Communication Quality (27\% for OSS-20B), suggesting emotional reasoning helps models address both medical and emotional dimensions of patient concerns.

-However, \method{} exhibits systematic trade-offs: Accuracy decreases across all scales, as does Instruction Following.
-This pattern reflects \method{}'s emphasis on comprehensive, emotionally-tuned responses that address both medical and psychological dimensions of patient concerns.
-The increased standard deviations under \method{} (e.g., Llama-3.1-8B: 0.0067 to 0.0235) indicate more variable, scenario-specific responses rather than formulaic outputs.
-Importantly, these accuracy differences do not reflect knowledge limitations as \method{} uses the same underlying models with identical factual capabilities.
-Rather, they represent a prioritization shift toward emotional appropriateness in response generation.
-In deployment scenarios requiring strict factual precision, these trade-offs can be mitigated through verification techniques such as self-refinement or LLM-as-a-judge approaches that validate \method{} outputs against established medical facts while preserving emotional alignment.
+However, \method{} exhibits systematic trade-offs.
+Accuracy and Instruction Following decrease across all scales, reflecting prioritization of comprehensive, emotionally tuned responses over literal precision.
+Increased standard deviations (e.g., Llama-3.1-8B from 0.0067 to 0.0235) indicate more variable, scenario-specific responses rather than formulaic outputs.
+These accuracy differences do not reflect knowledge limitations, as \method{} uses the same underlying models, but rather a shift toward emotional appropriateness in response generation.
+This surfaces a style-versus-precision tension common to empathy-forward systems, mitigable through verification techniques such as self-refinement.

-These results surface a style versus precision tension common to empathy-forward systems: responses become more complete and conversationally appropriate while literal accuracy can decline.
-We treat this as a deployment choice rather than a defect and document the operating point explicitly; clinical contexts that prioritize strict precision can prefer baseline prompting, while patient-support contexts can opt for RECAP's communication gains.